-1. The Parties undertake to guarantee to persons belonging to national minorities the right of equality before the law and of equal protection of the law.
-In this respect, any discrimination based on belonging to a national minority shall be prohibited.

-2. The Parties undertake to adopt, where necessary, adequate measures in order to promote, in all areas of economic, social, political and cultural life, full and effective equality between persons belonging to a national minority and those belonging to the majority.
-In this respect, they shall take due account of the specific conditions of the persons belonging to national minorities.

-3. The measures adopted in accordance with paragraph 2 shall not be considered to be an act of discrimination.
+- 1. The Parties undertake to guarantee to persons belonging to national minorities the right of equality before the law and of equal protection of the law.
+In this respect, any discrimination based on belonging to a national minority shall be prohibited. - 2.
+The Parties undertake to adopt, where necessary, adequate measures in order to promote, in all areas of economic, social, political and cultural life, full and effective equality between persons belonging to a national minority and those belonging to the majority.
+In this respect, they shall take due account of the specific conditions of the persons belonging to national minorities. - 3.
+The measures adopted in accordance with paragraph 2 shall not be considered to be an act of discrimination."

-NOTE:

-1. This document was produced for the work of the DH-MIN and does not contain footnotes.
-For publication purposes, please refer to the original versions of the opinions of the Advisory Committee on the Framework Convention.
+Note: this document was produced as a working document only and does not contain footnotes.
+For publication purposes, please refer to the original opinions.